 World Laboratory Day 2021: Talent for top-level cancer research

 In conjunction with World Laboratory Day 2021, Inselspital, Bern University Hospital and the University of Bern interview SNF Professor Dr. Georgia Konstantinidou about her work and recent findings to provide insight into a research laboratory.

 Ocean temperature reconstructed over the last 700,000 years

-Researchers from the Oeschger Centre for Climate Change Research at the University of Bern reconstructed for the first mean ocean temperatures over the last 700,000 years using ice core data.
-The new knowledge serves to improve our understanding of the climate system.
+Researchers from the Oeschger Centre for Climate Change Research at the University of Bern have, for the first time, reconstructed mean ocean temperatures over the last 700,000 years using ice core data.

 How microbes influenced the Earth's atmosphere three billion years ago